Demo: WorkView Physical Records Management

 Understand the importance and advantages of good records management.

 Records management is the control and maintenance of both digital and hard copy documentation of transactions and business activity, also known as records.
-This includes the creation, identification, storage, retrieval and disposition of such records.
+This includes the creation, identification, storage, retrieval, archiving and disposal disposition of such records.

 Proper records management is important because it gives organizations control of and power over its information, while facilitating better strategic planning for the business.